analogdevicesinc/PyTrinamic/doc/ics.md

 This is done by the `read_register_field(...)` and `write_register_field(...)` functions.
 For this to work, the definition of register fields is a tuple consisting of the corresponding register address, the mask of the field, and the shift value for the LSB of the field.
+Additionally, ICs implement the `read_axis_field(...)` and `write_axis_field(...)` functions.
+For multi-axis ICs these functions resolve axis-specific fields based on given base field and axis number.
+For single-axis ICs, these functions just wrap the normal register field access functions on the given field.

 Every IC inherits the general `TMC_IC` class, providing general Trinamic IC functionality, such as channel handling and field access as described above.
 The `channel` of an